SecTheater/artify/README.md

 > Artify Provides you the ability to set your custom namespace and your custom user model within config/artify.php
 ![Installation Preview](http://sectheater.org/assets/images/doc/artify.png)

-Now everything is set, Let's dive into the Commands.
+Now everything is set, Let"s dive into the Commands.
 ### 4. Commands that artify covers.
 <hr>
 ##### 4.1 Create an Observer